-There are now two members of the Community permanently resident in the infirmary.
-Another member is suffering from the mental and physical afflictions of age but he remains in his own room while under the care of the Infirmarian and other members of the Community.
-The trustees continue to ensure that the highest priority is given to ensuring that the sick and elderly are well cared for, and to this end outside help is engaged as needed.
+During the year two members of the Community were permanently resident in the infirmary.
+One of them was moved into a local Care Home just after the end of this financial year and another died in October.
+Another member was suffering from the mental and physical afflictions of age; he was cared for in the community for some time but then had to go to hospital, where he currently remains.
+The trustees continue to ensure that the highest priority is given to ensuring that the sick and elderly are well cared for; one member of the community is in the Infirmarian and outside help is engaged as needed.

-♦ Buildings
+Buildings